GameDevTecnico/cubos/README.md

 ## Structure

-The source code is divided into three main parts:
+The source code is divided into four main parts:
 - `core`: library which is shared between the tools and the games.
 This includes some basic functionality like serialization, logging, render devices, input handling and others.